 - So-so app and LCD screen

 Every e-bike from Specialized has “turbo” preceding its name.
 It seems like a gimmick, especially when applied to bikes like the Turbo Como 4.0.
-The company’s own marketing lead promises that you’ll get where you going in stylish comfort, whether you’re grabbing a baguette or going to work.
-Doesn’t sound very “turbo” does it?
+The company’s marketing promises you’ll get where you going in stylish comfort, whether you’re grabbing groceries or going to work.
+Doesn’t sound “turbo,” does it?

 I didn’t think so.
 Then I rode the bike.

 The star of this show is the 250-watt mid-drive motor, meaning it’s situated between the pedals.
 The power doesn’t sound like much on paper, but it’s connected to the rear wheel by a sturdy 10-speed drivetrain that makes maximum use of available wattage and, more importantly, delivers on demand.
 Less expensive electric bikes often suffer significant delay, but the Turbo Como 4.0 springs to life in the blink of an eye.

 Power delivery is smooth, too, inspiring confidence and offering a natural feel.
 Riding the Turbo Como 4.0 doesn’t feel much different from riding a normal bike.
 You just go faster.